umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/SMTP-settings/index.md

 When you are working with Umbraco Forms you have the option to setup email workflows.
 This enables you to create forms that send out emails - it could be a contact form where your customers can send emails directly to you.

-Before this email workflow will actually send out emails you will need to configure an SMTP service.
+Before this email workflow will send out emails you will need to configure an SMTP service.

 ### Backoffice users